bpucker/MYB_annotator/README.md

 `--simcutp` specifies the minimal similarity of BLASTp hits to be considered in the initial identification of MYB candidates.
 Default: 0.8 (80%).

-`--poscutp` specifies the maximal number of hits per bait sequence in the BLASTp analysis.
+`--poscutp` specifies the maximal number of hits (possibilities) per bait sequence in the BLASTp analysis.
 Default: 100.

 `--lencutp` specifies the minimal alignment length of BLASTp hits to be considered in the initial identification of MYB candidates.
 Default: 50.